-We understand that this is a difficult time for everyone and we want you to know that we are here to help.
+We understand that this is a difficult time for everyone and we want you to know that we are here to help our current tenants.
 We want to continue to provide each of you with a safe and well-maintained home and in order to do that rent must be paid from each of you.
 That being said, we know that some of you have been impacted by temporary business closures thereby impacting your financial situation.
 We are eager to help those of you in need and will do so on a case-by-case basis.

 If you are in need of assistance please complete the form to “Request Payment plan due to COVID-19”.
 We ask that you complete the form in entirety, submit documentation from a supervisor, and submit documents via email or to the office.
 Someone will contact you regarding receipt of the documents and will attempt to work with you on a mutual beneficial plan.